Printing & Printed Matter

 |Parts of large works published over pre-determined period including related binder supplied free of charge||0%|

 |Picture Books i.e. books of pictures (other than catalogues)||0%|

 |Printed music other than in book or booklet form||Second reduced|

 |Telephone Directories||Second reduced|

 |Trade Catalogues/Promotional Literature||Second reduced|

 * Where journals are normally paid for by annual subscription, have their pages sequentially numbered by reference to the completed work and are supplied with a binder or are bound for no extra cost in book form at the end of the year, they are regarded as qualifying for the zero rate.

-This information leaflet which sets out the current practice at the date of its issue is intended for guidance only and does not purport to be a definitive legal interpretation of the provisions of the Value-Added Tax Act 1972 (as amended).
+This information leaflet which sets out the current practice at the date of its issue is intended for guidance only and does not purport to be a definitive legal interpretation of the provisions of the VAT Consolidation Act 2010.